 Mowing and Edging

 Another plant that begins to grow with vigor during the spring months is weeds or undesirable plants.
 Lawns and, particularly, flower and garden beds, become quickly overrun with unwanted or invasive plant life.
 Now, if you haven’t performed any weeding since fall, then this task is especially important as weeds will quickly multiply from last year’s growth.
 Weeds should be removed as quickly as possible to hinder their further germination and spread.
-Urban Eden strives to be a leader in organic weed control and we try our best to always avoid the use of harmful chemicals.
-For information about organic weed control, click here.
+Urban Eden strives to be a leader in organic weed control, and we try our best to always avoid the use of harmful chemicals.

 Aerating and Dethatching